 Instead of just mindlessly drinking it, smell the wine, taste the wine, and then think about what it is your smelling and tasting.
 Can you taste any fruits?
 If so, what kind of fruit?
 Can you smell any spices or herbs?
-Is there anything in the wine that you recognise but you can’t quite name?
-Pineapple, lychee, freshly mown grass, cherry, chocolate, cinnamon, tobacco, sweaty socks, and hundreds of others, are all scents & flavours that can be found in a simple glass of grape juice.
+Is there anything in the wine that you recognize but you can’t quite name?
+Pineapple, lychee, freshly mown grass, cherry, chocolate, cinnamon, tobacco, sweaty socks, and hundreds of others, are all scents & flavors that can be found in a simple glass of grape juice.

 By drinking wine (or any drink) in this way, not only do you figure out whether or not you like what you’re tasting (and why), but you learn how to engage your senses of taste and smell.
 Two of our senses that most of us barely know how to use…

-If you take an interest in wine because of the kinds of flavours they can produce, you’ll undoubtedly start to wonder how it’s possible.
+If you take an interest in wine because of the kinds of flavors they can produce, you’ll undoubtedly start to wonder how it’s possible.
 That’s the other side of this world that makes these drinks so interesting.

 Making The Wine

-Different countries grow different grapes and different cultures develop different flavour preferences.
+Different countries grow different grapes and different cultures develop different flavor preferences.
 All of this influences the styles of wine that are produced around the world.
 The idea that a ‘pinot noir’ (a type of grape) produced in France would yield a completely different wine than a ‘pinot noir’ produced in Australia, is fascinating and begs the question why?

 It depends on a lot of different factors.
 Firstly, what type of grape it is.
 Then where it was grown, what year it was grown, the climate, the soil, the ageing process, the winemaker, and several more.
 It would take years of study to fully understand the different factors that produce different styles of wine.
-Then a few more years after that, learning and practising how to manipulate them.
+Then a few more years after that, learning and practicing how to manipulate them.
 But that’s what winemakers do, and it’s evolved into both an art and science.